Magnon scattering and transduction in Coulomb-coupled quantum Hall ferromagnets: Skyrmion texture parameterization

 where ($r,\phi$) are polar coordinates in the sample plane, the core is centered at the origin, and $\skyrmsize$ denotes half of the skyrmion radius.
-In our spin simulations, the addition of Coulomb interactions to such a bare skyrmion profile makes the skyrmion expand a bit before stabilizing.
+The inclusion of other interactions deforms the bare stable texture \cite{Fertig94}; in our spin simulations, the Coulomb interaction makes an initially bare skyrmion profile expand a bit before stabilizing.